 With at least two weeks’ notice, you may request gallery educators who are trained as sighted guides to enhance the museum experience for blind or partially sighted visitors.
 Contact 713.639.7319 or email@example.com to submit a request and to determine availability.

 Discover and discuss works of art together in the galleries during this hour-long program designed for individuals with Alzheimer’s disease or dementia, with their family members or care partners.
-Looking Together is offered on the second Monday of the month at 10 a.m.
-Visit the calendar for listings.
+Looking Together is offered on the second Monday of the month.
+Visit the calendar for listings and times.
 Admission is free, but space is limited, so be sure to preregister.
 For more information or to sign up, contact firstname.lastname@example.org or 713.639.7319.

 Looking Together programs can be arranged for groups of visitors with Alzheimer’s or dementia.
 Contact email@example.com or 713.639.7319 for information.